gsbdarc/intro_to_yens_2024/docs/4_the_yens.md

 ```

 - The single argument to the `ssh` command above has two components:
-    1. The username on the remote machine, in this case `SUNetID`, which you sould replace with your actual SUNet ID
+    1. The username on the remote machine, in this case `SUNetID`, which you should replace with your actual SUNet ID
     2. The server's internet address, in this case `yen.stanford.edu`

 - In response, the Yen server will prompt you to type in your SUNet password in the command line; note that on the shell, passwords don't appear at all when you type (not even dots, which give away the password length)